alectrocute/playwright-intercept/README.md

 ### `<intercept>.requests`

-Gives you direct access to all requests.
+Gives you direct access to all requests made to the URL.

 ### `<intercept>.update(InterceptOptions | (InterceptOptions) => InterceptOptions)`